 Headache Management in Primary Care: A Q&A With Dr. Heidi Blume

-Headache is a frequent complaint in both primary care and the ED, and many families are afraid that something dangerous, like a tumor or aneurism, is causing headaches.
+Headache is a frequent complaint in both primary care and the ED, and many families are afraid that something dangerous, like a tumor or aneurysm, is causing headaches.
 Fortunately, this is very rare.

-Many things can contribute to headaches, including genes (family history of migraine), poor sleep, poor hydration or nutrition, stress/anxiety/depression, other medical problems (e.g., anemia, thyroid abnormalities, rheumatological disorders), dental problems, concussion, pregnancy, drug abuse, musculoskeletal pain (e.g., from slouching over a laptop or other screen for hours) or medications (e.g., stimulants or tetracyclines).
-Thus, it is reasonable to consider workup for other underlying disorders when appropriate in the evaluation of a youth with headaches.
+Many things can contribute to headaches, including genes (family history of migraine), poor sleep, poor hydration or nutrition, stress/anxiety/depression, other medical problems (e.g., anemia, thyroid abnormalities, rheumatological disorders), dental problems, concussion, pregnancy, drug abuse, musculoskeletal pain (e.g., from slouching over a laptop or other screen for hours) or medications (e.g., stimulants or tetracyclines) so, it is important to consider further workup for other underlying disorders when appropriate in the evaluation of headaches.

 Dr. Blume: It is reasonable to refer children and teens to Seattle Children’s Neurology for evaluation of headaches that:

-- Are causing disability despite adequate trials of abortive medications such as ibuprofen or acetaminophen
+- Are causing disability despite adequate trials of over-the-counter medications such as ibuprofen or acetaminophen at appropriate doses.

-- Have not responded to a trial of adequate sleep, regular diet and good hydration (at least 60 oz. of fluid per day for teens)
+- Have not responded to a trial of adequate sleep, regular diet and good hydration.
+A reasonable goal is ½ body weight (in pounds) in ounces of fluid per day)

 Dr. Blume: We have strong guidelines from the American Academy of Neurology (AAN) to help identify headaches caused by intracranial lesions; these recommend neuroimaging for a child with: